Prose Edda: Skáldskaparmál

 Skáldskaparmál (Old Icelandic 'the language of poetry') is the third section of Edda, and consists of a dialogue between Ægir, a jötunn who is one of various personifications of the sea, and Bragi, a skaldic god, in which both Norse mythology and discourse on the nature of poetry are intertwined.
 The origin of a number of kennings are given and Bragi then delivers a systematic list of kennings for various people, places, and things.
 Bragi then goes on to discuss poetic language in some detail, in particular heiti, the concept of poetical words which are non-periphrastic, for example "steed" for "horse", and again systematises these.
 This section contains numerous quotes from skaldic poetry.

 Háttatal

 Háttatal (Old Icelandic "list of verse-forms") is the last section of Prose Edda.
 The section is composed by the Icelandic poet, politician, and historian Snorri Sturluson.
 Primarily using his own compositions, it exemplifies the types of verse forms used in Old Norse poetry.
 Snorri took a prescriptive as well as descriptive approach; he has systematized the material, often noting that the older poets did not always follow his rules.

+Adaptations

+The version of Snorra Edda preserved in the manuscript Uppsala, University of Uppsala Library, DG 11, known as the Uppsala Edda, is quite different from the other early manuscripts.
+There is debate as to whether it represents an early draft by Snorri or a later abridgement and adaptation of Snorri's text.

+The Prose Edda was adapted into a text known as Litla Skálda, "a concise manual of kenning-making" which survives in two manuscripts alongside Snorra Edda.
+In the view of Björn K. Þórólfsson, Litla Skálda was "a later concoction of elements from Snorra Edda in a reduced and corrupt form", but in Pétur Húni Björnsson's opinion it "contains material similar to Snorra Edda but distinct enough to be considered a parallel text rather than a text derived from Snorra Edda".